 Cook Beef Caldereta

-Edited by mahalia jovita b. bugasto, Anonymous, Robbi, Lynn and 1 other
+Edited by mahalia jovita b. bugasto, Robbi, Lynn, Eng

 Caldereta is one of my favorite dishes in the whole world.
 I first got the privilege of tasting this dish in the Philippines when we visited my in-laws.
 They call it "kaldereta" with a "K".
 This hearty meal usually uses goats meat, but for those who are not as exotic eaters as the Filipinos you can use beef, pork or chicken instead.
 It is one jam-packed meal that includes tomato sauce, liver spread, and vegetables such as potatoes and carrots.
 This is another main character in the Filipino household during celebrations like birthdays, christenings and even town fiestas that can never go without this very extraordinary dish.

 The best variation of caldereta for my family and me is the beef caldereta, especially when my husband cooks this very special dish for us.
 He got the recipe from my mother-in-law.
 Among his specialty dishes, I only have one favorite, and that is when he cooks beef caldereta.
 When the beef meat is so tender and juicy that it literally melts in your mouth, when the carrots and potatoes are half cooked and still pack some crunch.
 Yum!
 My mouth is starting to water just thinking about the juicy beefy goodness this dish has to offer.
 But of course I do not want to keep this all to myself, let me share the recipe for others to enjoy this savory meal.

 - 1 kg of beef meat, (Caldereta cut) or slice it into squares 2" thick

 - 1 medium red bell pepper, cut into fine strips

 - 1 small can or liver spread or use a blender to blend raw 1/4th liver